Welcome to the home of NEMA MW 1000,

 About NEMA MW 1000

-MW 1000 is approved as an American National Standard through an Accredited Canvass of the American National Standards Institute (ANSI
+MW 1000 is approved as an American National Standard through the NEMA MW 1000 Consensus Body accredited by the American National Standards Institute (ANSI).
+The Consensus

-Canvass body consists of magnet wire stakeholders including wire and test equipment
+Body consists of magnet wire participants including wire manufacturers, end users, and other general interest stakeholders.

 What is magnet wire?